u-blox/ubxlib_examples_xplr_iot/README.md

 To use this repo you need at least an XPLR-IOT-1 device.
 Please note though that this device doesn't contain any debug chip so in order to be able to do debugging you need to have some kind of debugger/programmer device.
 This would typically be a JLink debugger.

 You also need a 10 pin programmer cable to connect the XPLR-IOT-1 and the programmer.
-Examples shown below:
+Example shown below:

 ![Jlink](readme_images/jlink.png)